Find support groups, events and resources near you

 Age 75+

 Talk with your doctor about if prostate cancer screening should continue.
+Testing after age 74 is recommended only in very healthy individuals.

 Based on National Comprehensive Cancer Network® Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Prostate Cancer Early Detection 2022.